 And you’ll get answers like ‘yeah, it went well,’ or ‘pretty good.’
-And just as often, you’ll get answers like: ‘Sorry, I only had time to take a quick look at it.
+Just as often, you’ll get answers like: ‘Sorry, I only had time to take a quick look at it.
 Work got in the way.’
 You’ll have no idea what they did, saw or experienced or even if they tried.

 How do you recover from lukewarm responses like these?
-How do you rekindle the initial excitement and sense of urgency?
+And how do you rekindle the initial excitement and sense of urgency?
 Not easy.
 Products don’t sell themselves – unless they’re the kind that people fall head-over-heels in love with.
 So the big question is: if you can’t be sure of getting real traction with a free software trial, why would you agree to it?

 We think you shouldn’t.
 Unguided trials have no cost, no commitment and no criteria for the trialist and no guarantees for the vendor.
 For selling high-value enterprise software, guidance based on agreed criteria is essential, not just nice to do.

-2. Semi-guided trials
+2. Semi-guided Software trials